 For those seeking adventures with their feet firmly on the ground, there are 5 trails throughout the park.
 The trails have great views of the monument and the prominent wildlife that thrives in the surrounding prairie.

-Guest post contribution and photo by Claire from Claire Pins Travel
+Guest post contribution by Claire from Claire Pins Travel

 The Crazy Horse Memorial is one of the world’s largest statues, which has slowly been carved into a granite mountain in the Black Hills of South Dakota since 1948.
 The statue will eventually depict the Native American historical figure known as ‘Crazy Horse,’ who was a leader of the local Lakota people.
 However, Native American groups have different perspectives about the project.

-It is undoubtedly a unique site to visit due to the enormous size, as it will one day stand 641 feet long and 563 feet tall (195 meters by 172 meters).
+It is undoubtedly a unique site to visit due to its enormous size, as it will one day stand 641 feet long and 563 feet tall (195 meters by 172 meters).

 Trip tip: While you can observe the statue from the visitor’s center, you can also take a bus ride to the base of the mountain and visit the finished portion of the carving for additional fees.